 For the Bourbon-Pecan Marinade

-- Toast chopped pecans in a preheated oven for at least 10 minutes, checking and stirring the pan every 4 minutes.
-Be sure to stay vigilant, so they don't burn.
+- Place chopped pecans on a sheet pan and toast for about 10 minutes, checking and stirring every couple minutes.
+Stay vigilant so they don’t burn.
 Pecans should be fragrant and slightly browner than before.
+Turn oven off.

-- Add brown sugar and honey.
-Shake/stir and set aside.
-Let marinate overnight or at a minimum throughout the prep and baking process.
+- Add brown sugar and honey, then shake until sugar dissolves and set aside.
+Let marinate overnight, or at a minimum throughout the prep and baking process.
+(The longer you let the pecans marinate, the more flavorful they’ll be.)

 For the Dough